-Broadband Fund - Project funding approval for Keewaytinook Okimakanak's satellite project in Northern Ontario
+Broadband Fund - Project funding approval for Rogers Communications Canada Inc.'s mobile wireless project in northern British Columbia

 Summary

 Canadians need access to reliable, affordable, and high-quality Internet and cellphone services for every part of their daily lives.

 Through its Broadband Fund, the Commission contributes to a broad effort by federal, provincial, and territorial governments to address the gap in connectivity in underserved rural, remote, and Indigenous communities across Canada.